MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ---
 # Integrate a model into your app with Windows ML

-Windows ML's [automatic code generation](overview.md#automatic-interface-code-generation) creates an interface that calls the [Windows ML APIs](/uwp/api/windows.ai.machinelearning.preview) for you, allowing you to easily interact with your model.
+Windows ML's [automatic code generation](overview.md#automatic-interface-code-generation) creates an interface that calls the [Windows ML APIs](/uwp/api/windows.ai.machinelearning.preview) for you, allowing you to easily interact with your model in both C# and C++.WinRT.
 Using the interface's generated wrapper classes, you'll follow the load, bind, and evaluate pattern to integrate your ML model into your app.

 ![load, bind, evaluate](images/load-bind-evaluate.png)